StrangeBeeCorp/docs/docs/thehive/administration/add-a-global-endpoint.md

 Once created, this global endpoint becomes available to all organizations you choose to share it with.

-{!includes/administrator-access-global-endpoints.md!}
+{% include-markdown "includes/administrator-access-global-endpoints.md" %}

 <h2>Procedure</h2>

-1. {!includes/platform-management-view-go-to.md!}
+1. {% include-markdown "includes/platform-management-view-go-to.md" %}

-2. {!includes/global-endpoints-tab-go-to.md!}
+2. {% include-markdown "includes/global-endpoints-tab-go-to.md" %}

 3. Select :fontawesome-solid-plus:.